 The above is the reason why not all Yang Wood people are benevolent; not all Yin Wood people are adaptable; and not Yang Fire people are generous.
 You cannot just look at the Daymaster or Heavenly Stem itself, but rather, you need to look at the state it is and how it is interacting with other parts of the chart.

 Let’s give an abstract, philosophical example: Yang Wood on its own can symbolize a big tree, being number one, and being upright.
 But this is just one side of it and we have not taken into account the Yin and Yang of things because no element can exist on its own.
-In fact, the elements are just a way of expressing how Yin and Yang interact and grows.
+In fact, the elements are just a way of expressing how Yin and Yang interact and grow.
 Pair it with something else, and Wood takes on a whole new meaning.
 Pair it with Metal, and Wood’s benevolence will also come with justice and it’s no longer benevolence for the sake of it.
 Pair it with Fire, Wood is then allowed to express its ideals and can be considered a life-giver as it provides warmth.
 The list goes on.

-In other words, the form and meaning Wood, and any element, in fact, can take also depends on what it’s interacting with and this is the reason why when we analyze someone’s character, it’s much more than just looking than the Daymaster itself and we also have to look at the structure and dominant element of the chart.
+In other words, the form and meaning Wood, and any element, in fact, can take also depends on what it’s interacting with and this is the reason why when we analyze someone’s character, it’s much more than just looking at the Daymaster itself and we also have to look at the structure and dominant element of the chart.

 The same applies when we use Zi Wei Dou Shu to assess someone’s character.
 A person with a star in its Vibrant (庙旺) position is going to turn out very different from someone with a similar star in a Debilitated (陷) position.
 Yin and Yang and the 5 Elements are still at play here because each star and Palace in the chart has a certain element tagged to it, so the strengthens of the stars depend on whether the interaction between the stars and Palaces.